Social Currency refers to the pull or influence that a consumer has amongst their peer group.

-As marketers we have all witnessed the rise of influencer marketing and understand how social currency now plays such a vital role in the marketing mix.
-Experts predict that the influencer economy could reach $15 billion by 2022, with the lion’s share of these dollars are going to high profile models, celebrities, self-made internet stars, and niche content creators.
+As marketers, we have witnessed the rise of influencer marketing and understand how building Social Currency plays a vital role in the marketing mix.
+Experts predict that the influencer economy could reach $15 billion by 2022.
+The lion’s share of these dollars will be high-profile models, celebrities, self-made internet stars, and niche content creators.

-Experiential marketing can help unlock the social currency in the pocket of everyone, and doing so would require only small changes from how most experiential activations are run.
-Think about your experiences with brands at street level.
-What did you have to do to get that sample, have your picture taken in an immersive setup, or to play a game that could land you an awesome prize?
+Experiential marketing can help unlock the Social Currency in the pocket of everyone, and doing so would require only slight changes from how most experiential activations operate.
+Think about your experiences with brands at the street level.
+What did you have to do to get that sample, have your picture taken in an immersive setup, or play a game that could land you a fabulous prize?
 Nothing right?
 You most likely just had to be present.

-Peer to peer influence has never been a bigger factor in purchase decisions than it is right now.
+Peer-to-peer influence and word of mouth have never been more significant factors in purchase decisions than right now.
 We get constant feeds of what our friends and connections are doing, eating, watching and liking.
 We must do a better job of harnessing this.
-Far too often as experiential marketers we don’t get imaginative enough when considering strategies to expand the reach of our activations.
+Far too often, as experiential marketers, we don’t get imaginative enough when considering strategies to expand the reach of our activations.
 We slap a hashtag on signage, encourage consumers to post about their experience, and hope they do.
-Why aren’t we demanding they post with that hashtag in exchange for a product or an experience?
-Who ever decided that experiential marketing was all about giving the consumer something for nothing?
+Why aren’t we demanding they post with that hashtag in exchange for products and services, or an experience?
+Who decided that experiential marketing was all about giving the consumer something for nothing?

-Without a social currency based payment structure in place we are really doing nothing more than putting t-shirts in a cannon and firing them off in to the ether.
+Without a social currency-based payment structure in place, we are doing nothing more than putting t-shirts in a cannon and firing them off into the ether.
 Social media provides us with an opportunity to leap out of the dark ages of XM.
-We now have a means to reach an exponential number of people with every sample, piece of branded merchandise or experience offered.
+We now have the means to reach an exponential number of people with every sample, piece of branded merchandise or experience offered.

-- Exchange a post for a product/sample – Lets say you are a snack based CPG and are planning a sampling campaign.
-Instead of handing your product to every person that walks by ask interested consumers to take a picture of themselves with product and post it to one of their social networks with specific brand messaging.
+Let us say you are a snack-based CPG and are planning a sampling campaign.
+Instead of handing your product to every person that walks by, ask interested consumers to take a picture of themselves with the product and post it to one of their social networks and communities with specific brand messaging.
 That post is their payment for the product.
-If they are really interested in what you have to offer they won’t mind taking a few moments to do as you ask.
+If they are interested in what you have to offer, they won’t mind taking a few moments to do as you ask.

-- Exchange a post for exclusive access – Experiential marketing activations tend to be open to everyone, but it doesn’t have to be that way.
+Experiential marketing activations tend to be open to everyone, but it doesn’t have to be that way.
 Why not charge admission to the experience in the form of a social post?
-Consumers would simply make a post regarding what they are about to experience to gain entry.
-The advantages of this is that only people truly interested in your offering will engage, (meaning you aren’t wasting efforts on someone simply seeking a freebie) and you’ll reap the rewards of consumers likely following up that post with another sharing what they experienced.
+Consumers would make a post regarding what they are about to experience to gain entry.
+The advantage of this is that only people genuinely interested in your offering will engage (meaning you aren’t wasting efforts on someone simply seeking a freebie).
+You’ll reap the rewards of consumers likely following up that post with another sharing what they experienced.